SammyBrimberry/GoogleBigQuery_attritionClassification/reporting/instructions_reporting.md

-# Installing Product Dependencies Using PyViz
+# Installing Product Dependencies Using PyViz (Recommended)
  PyViz is a Python visualization package that provides a single platform to access multiple visualization packages, including Matplotlib, Plotly Express, hvPlot, Panel, D3.js, etc..
 We will be primarily leveraging the Plotly package for this product; but the PyViz environment will give you more flexibility when developing data products for your client.

 Follow the steps below to install and set up PyViz in your Python environment.